A Visit to The ARChive of Contemporary Music

 The ARChive of Contemporary Music at 54 White Street, just around the corner from our Tribeca Annex, houses the largest collection of popular music in the world.
 Still managed by founder Bob George, the non-profit library’s treasures include over two million recordings and music-related finds – everything from the Beatles to the rare Robert Johnson, posters, stage costumes, all kinds of memorabilia, and even a site dedicated to pop and rock novels.

-In addition to being a major research resource for the entertainment industry, the ARChive also produces its own projects, focusing on music from a different region of the world each year.
+In addition to serving as a major research resource for the entertainment industry, the ARChive also produces its own projects, focusing on music from a different region of the world each year.
 We recently had the opportunity to visit with Bob and learn more about the archive’s history and mission.
 He also proved to be something of an unofficial historian for the neighborhood, taking us back to when he first arrived in New York as a student of the Whitney Museum’s Studio Program.

 How did this collection start?